CET Japan

 About Program

-CET Japan offers a unique opportunity for students eager to immerse themselves fully in the local language, culture, and people.
-Tailor your experience by choosing how much Japanese you want to learn and explore unique electives like Manga Creation or Character Design—exclusive studio art courses for CET students.
-Enjoy the privacy of a single room in apartments shared with CET peers and local roommates.
-Weekend trips and group excursions take you off the tourist map, to hot springs or a re-created ninja village.
-Japanese language learners of all levels and majors are welcome to attend the fall and spring programs.
+CET Japan offers an immersive experience for students eager to dive into Japanese language, culture, and daily life.
+Choose between 6 or 12 language credits and explore unique electives like Manga Creation or Character Design—exclusive studio art courses for CET students.
+Live in single rooms within shared apartments alongside CET peers and local roommates.
+Weekend trips and excursions take you off the beaten path, including experiences like oyster extraction in Mie Prefecture and a visit to Shima Spain Mura (a theme park known for short lines).
+Japanese language learners of all levels and majors are welcome to apply for the fall and spring programs.
 The summer program has a full-time language pledge and is open to students with at least 2 previous semesters of Japanese language.

 Video and Photos